Fohdeesha/lab-docu/documentation/fcx.md

 ```
 exit
 inline power install-firmware stack-unit 1 tftp 192.168.1.8 fcx_poeplus_02.1.0.b004.fw
-#after a minute  or so, hit enter to return to cli
+#after a few seconds, hit enter to return to cli
+#save changes you made from the previous section
+write memory
+#reload the switch
 reload
 #you'll probably get a message that it hasn't finished. it can take up to 10 minutes
+#run "show log" occasionally to monitor the update progress
-#once it's booted back into the OS:
+#once you're rebooted it back into the OS:
 enable
 configure terminal
 ```